One Last Deal (2026 film): Production

 Brendan Muldowney is director of the film from an original script by Peter Howlett.
 The film is produced by Paul Kennedy for Village Films, Richard Bolger for Hail Mary Pictures, and Patrick O’Neill for Wildcard with support from Screen Ireland and Northern Ireland Screen.
-The cast is led by Danny Dyer.

 The cast is led by Danny Dyer as football agent Jimmy Banks.
 Principal photography took place in the Republic of Ireland, with filming locations including Dublin and lasted for ten days.
 Post-production took place in Northern Ireland.
 First look images from filming were released to the media in February 2025.

 Release

-The film will be released in theatres in the United Kingdom and Ireland on 13 March 2026.
+The film had its world premiere at the 2026 Dublin International Film Festival on 28 February 2026.
+The film was released in cinemas in the UK and Ireland on 13 March.